MinhoLee-DGU/GCNPath2025/README.md

 ![_GCNPath](https://github.com/user-attachments/assets/15a24078-e7c7-429b-80a1-3a99ac64f361)

-GCNPath is a graph-based deep learning model of anticancer drug response prediction.
-This model utilizes pathway-pathway association (PPA) graphs compressed from STRING and RegNetwork and a GSVA pathway correlation network.
-This model is trained with cell-line transcriptome from SANGER Cell Model Passports.
+GCNPath is a graph-based deep learning model designed for predicting anticancer drug response.
+This model leverages pathway-pathway association (PPA) graphs, which are compressed from STRING and RegNetwork, as well as a GSVA pathway correlation network.
+The training of GCNPath is conducted using transcriptome data from the SANGER Cell Model Passports.

-The GCNPath2024 directory is originally the subdirectory of ```_IC50_Prediction/do_better```, where the benchmark tests are implemented. ```_IC50_Prediction``` is the root directory of GCNPath project including the benchmark tests and preprocessing of cell lines, drugs and ln(IC50) data.
+The GCNPath2024 directory is originally the subdirectory within ```_IC50_Prediction/do_better```, where the benchmark tests are implemented.
+The ```_IC50_Prediction``` directory serves as the root directory of the GCNPath project, encompassing the benchmark tests, as well as the preprocessing steps for cell lines, drugs, and ln(IC50) data.

 # Quick start
 ```